 Thank you for your interest in The Susquehannock Camps and if you are hired, know you are joining a Camp family that has existed since 1905.

-Saturday, June 26 – Training Week begins promptly at 1:00p at lunch.
-Please consider arriving in the morning to move in.
+Saturday, June 19 – Training Week begins promptly at 1:00p.
+Lunch will be the first meal provided to staff.
+In order to be on time for Staff Training, consider arriving in the morning to move in

 Complete the online Staff Application